 - a.
 The student has the right to know the charges brought against him or her in writing. - b.
-The student must be given adequate time to prepare a defense.
+The student must be given adequate time to prepare a defense. - c.

-- c.
 The student has the right to defend him or herself against the charges before the appropriate authorities. - d.
-The student has the right to bring written character witness statements to the defense hearing. - e.
+The student has the right to bring written character witness statements to the defense hearing.

+- e.
 The student is allowed to bring no more than two (2) family members to act as observers.
 Family members are not allowed to participate. - f.
 The student has the right to request the replacement of any member of the hearing committee or board that they feel may be prejudiced against him or her. - g.
 The student has the right to appeal infractions (refer to the Student Handbook for details). - h.
 The student has the right to remain silent. - i.
 Hearings are not open to the public, and individuals conducting the hearing are prohibited from discussing the outcome of the hearing. - j.
 Since the judicial hearings are administrative and not a court of law, students are prohibited from having attorneys present, except by special permission from the Vice President of Student Affairs or designee.
-Special permission will only be granted in cases where students will also face criminal charges.
 In such cases, legal counsel is not permitted to participate in the hearing process. - k.
 When a student has been granted permission to have an attorney present, the student must provide written notification to the Vice President of Student Affairs or designee 3 days in advance, and the University attorney may also be present.